Campus Safety

 • If you have students, verify attendance.

-• The safest area will be different in each room.
-The optimal location is out of the line of sight of someone outside of the room.
+• The safest area in each room will be different.
+The optimal location is out of the line of sight of someone outside the room.

 3